imgly/imgly-sdk-html5/README.md

 $ gulp
 ```

 This will automatically open a browser window with some examples.
-Run `gulp build` to build a minified version of the SDK.
+Run `gulp release` to build a minified version of the SDK.

 ### Examples
 See the examples folder for implementation examples or play with the [demo on our website](http://sdk.img.ly/).